pasindubawantha/pasindubawantha.github.io/about.md

 title: About
 ---
 <p class="message">
-*thou shalt blog about their work* - said some wise elder of THE INTERNEt
+thou shalt blog about their work - said some wise elder of THE INTERNET
 </p>

 ##About this blog